google/WebFundamentals/src/content/en/updates/2017/09/chrome-62-media-updates.md

 offline playback is supported in EME.

 Until now, Chrome OS was the only platform to support persistent licenses.
 It is not true anymore.
-Playing protected content through EME while device is offline is now possible on Android as well.
+Playing protected content through EME while the device is offline is now possible on Android as well.

     const config = [{